 Definition of downswing

 A downswing is when you accumulate losing sessions over a short, medium or long period of time.
-There is no rigid definition of a downswing, but if you are a winning player who is used to having winning sessions most of the time and you have 5-6 losing sessions due to terrible beatbeats, you can say that you are in a downswing.
-The downswings come in as much for tournament players, sit'n'gos only games of cash games.
-And you will know more downswings in some variations than in others.
-For example, you will have more downswings in tournament than in cash games and you will have more downswings in Omaha than in Hold’em.
+There is no rigid definition of a downswing, but if you are a winning player who is used to having winning sessions the majority of the time and you have 5-6 losing sessions due to terrible beatbeats, you can say that you are downswinging.
+Downswings happen for tournament players, sit'n'gos and cash games alike.
+And you will experience more downswings in some variants than others.
+For example, you will have more downswings in tournaments than in cash games and you will have more downswings in Omaha than in Hold'em.

 Winning players and downswing

-A bad player who has 20 bad sessions may not necessarily be in downswing.
-If you are a long-term loser and do not play optimally, losing over a long period of time will not be a downswing, but the consequence of your bad decisions.
-In order to be a downswing, you must have proof that you are a winning player.
-A downswing can be short (less than downswing losing sessions), medium-long (losing 40 of the last 50 sessions) and long (downswing then spreads over a year or two).
-The downswings are inevitable.
-Even the best players in the world have downswings.
+A bad player who has 20 bad sessions would not necessarily be downswinging.
+If you are a long-term losing player and you are not playing optimally, losing over a long period of time will not be downswing, but the consequence of your bad decisions.
+To call it downswing, you must have evidence of being a winning player.
+Downswing can be short (less than 10 losing sessions), medium long (losing 40 of your last 50 sessions) and long (downswing is a year or two).
+Downswings are inevitable.
+Even the best players in the world experience downswings.